College station (Toronto): Station description

 The station lies under Yonge Street south from College and Carlton streets.
 The entrances on the northeast and southeast corners of the intersection are stairwells directly from the sidewalk.
 At the southwest corner the entrance is through the former Eaton's store at College Park, with escalators connecting from the street and additional stairs to the station.
 These three entrances join to the concourse, below the street at the north end of the station, where the collector's booth, turnstiles and a Gateway Newstands are located.
 Below this, on the lowest level, are the two side platforms which can be reached by escalators and stairs.
 There are no elevators in this station, which means it is not accessible for persons with physical disabilities.

 Station access upgrades

 In 2022, work began on a second entrance at College station.
 The second entrance will be south of the main entrance, and riders will be able to access it from the basement level of the College Park building.
 The second entrance will have a concourse level under Yonge Street with Presto fare gates and an elevator and a staircase to each of the north- and southbound platforms.
 These elevators will connect to the street-level concourse.
 Riders will be able to use the College Park elevators from street level and a passage to reach the new concourse where riders will use either a short staircase or a ramp to enter the concourse.
-As of April 2025, construction is expected to be completed by mid-2026.
+As of August 2026, construction was completed in the second quarter of 2026, but won't be fully accessible until 2 months later.